 More to the point, how can brands conquest future EV sales in an arena they barely understand or dare associate with?
 Sadly, they’d rather settle for whatever drops into their laps than overtly pitch the 50+ demo.

 Cracking the authenticity code in the 50+ space

-Obviously, auto brands and their super-smart ad agencies are well aware of the huge market beyond the 18-49 demo, but they are boxed in by uncomfortable realities.
+Obviously, auto brands and their super-smart ad agencies are well aware of the huge market beyond the 18-49 arena, but they are boxed in by uncomfortable realities.